nouyang/WTFisThisRegister/README.md

 Quickstart
 -----
-If you already have pip, virtualenv, and heroku:
+If you already have git, pip, virtualenv, and heroku:
 ```
 $ git clone https://github.com/nouyang/WTFisThisRegister.git
 $ cd WTFisThisRegister